BDSM Collars: Meanings, Types & Ceremony Ideas

 -

 24/7 wear?
 If yes, consider low-profile, skin-friendly materials; smooth edges; and closures you can sleep in.
-Think about metal detectors (airports), sports, work dress codes.
+From reader feedback, the biggest practical hurdles are metal detectors (airports), sports, and work dress codes.

 -